CephalonCosmic/jcord/README.md

 - `Client#fetchAllMembers`, if true will take longer to login.
 It's because it's actually requesting **ALL** Guild Members the bot is connected to, whether it's offline or not.
 Meaning **all** members will be cached, this is a good fix for the caching problem.

-- If you're wandering, "If i use sharding, does the DMs count?".
+- If you're wondering, "If i use sharding, does the DMs count?".
 And the answer is yes, DMs are part of the shards, but it is only sent on the first shard, a.k.a Shard 0

 - If your shard amount is more than your bot's guild amount, it will have errors.
 We suggest using "auto" as the shard parameters, so it we will use the Recommended Shard amount from Discord.